chuangcaleb/wtsa/_drafts/Disney's Raya - TV Series Pitch 1/RAYA Episode 1 - Kumandra.md

 - Establishing shots of Tail: it's a *southeastern* wasteland.
 Not a typical American/African desert, but instead we have limestone cliffs, canyons and caves.
 The terrain is hilly, and the soil is caked, hard from the heat.
 The sparse and small vegetation all yellow up from dehydration.
 Small rats and lizards scuttle for cover from the heat of noonday.
 	- > Chyron: TAIL - CURRENT DAY
 - We have a masked lone adult rider, on an animal mount.
 Very quickly, let's change Tuk-Tuk to be some panda-pangolin hybrid.
+A *Pandolin*.
 - She holds up a map.
 X-marks litter the landscape.
 The camera focuses on a drawing of the complete Dragon Gem, circled and in the center of drawn pointed arrows.
 	- This woman really wants this Gem.